 Dr. Davidson, a native of Trinidad and Tobago, earned a PhD in Hebrew Bible from Union Theological Seminary in the City of New York.
 He received a S.T.M. from Boston University, a M.A. from the University of the West Indies, a Diploma of Ministerial Studies from the United Theological College of the West Indies, and a BA from the University of the West Indies.
-A member of the Society of Biblical Literature, Davidson serves as the General Editor for Semeia Studies as well as the Chair of the steering committee of the Reading/Writing Jeremiah Section.
+A member of the Society of Biblical Literature, Davidson serves as the Co- Chair of the steering committee of the Reading/Writing Jeremiah Section of the Annual Meeting and Co-Chair of the Bible and Empire Section of the International SBL..
 He is also one of the co-editors of the book series Rethinking Theologies: Constructing Alternative (Bloomsbury).
-In addition, he serves on the editorial boards of the journals Black Theology: An International Journal and Biblical Interpretation.
+In addition, he serves on the editorial boards of the journals Black Theology: An International Journal, Biblical Interpretation, and the Library of Hebrew Bible Old Testament Studies of T&T Clark (Bloomsbury).
 Davidson is an ordained elder of the United Methodist Church.
 Davidson is the author of Empire and Exile: Postcolonial Readings of Selected Texts of the Book of Jeremiah (T&T Clark, 2011) and Writing/Reading the Bible in Postcolonial Perspective (Brill, 2017), and a co-editor of Prophetic Otherness: Constructions of Otherness in Prophetic Literature (T&T Clark 2021) and Islands, Islanders and the Bible: RumiNations (SBL Press, 2016).
-He is co-authoring the forthcoming book Postcolonial Biblical Criticism: A Guide for the Perplexed.
-He has authored various essays that explore the Hebrew

-Bible from postcolonial and gendered perspectives.
+He is coauthoring the forthcoming book Postcolonial Biblical Criticism: A Guide for the Perplexed.
+He has authored various essays that explore the Hebrew Bible from postcolonial and gendered perspectives.